Mitsuoka Orochi: Orochi Devilman

-In September 2018, Mitsuoka collaborated with Go Nagai, creator of Devilman Crybaby, to create the Orochi Devilman, modeled after a car from the anime series.
+In September 2018, Mitsuoka collaborated with Go Nagai, creator of the Devilman series, to create the Orochi Devilman, modeled after a car from the anime adaptation Devilman Crybaby.
 It is limited to one car and will sell for 19.8 million yen (US$175,364).

 Reception

 The Mitsuoka Orochi has been widely panned by American and English reviewers.
 Commonly called the "World's Ugliest Car" by publications such as Jalopnik, the Orochi has been greatly criticized for its appearance and design.
 Not all reviewers were as harsh, however.
 The Orochi has been called "bold" and "polarizing".